Olympus PEN-F vs Panasonic TZ100

 It is notable that the PEN-F has a hotshoe, while the TZ100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the TZ100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TZ100 was succeeded by the Panasonic TZ200, while the PEN-F does not have a direct successor.
+Both the PEN-F and the TZ100 have been discontinued, but can regularly be found used on eBay.
+The TZ100 was replaced by the Panasonic TZ200, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus PEN-F Manual (free pdf) or the online Panasonic TZ100 Manual.

 So what conclusions can be drawn?
 Is the Olympus PEN-F better than the Panasonic TZ100 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.